AMS-IX/arpsponge/README.md

 ### DEBIAN

-  1. Edit config.mk (see below)
+  1. Edit config.mk if necessary (see below)
   2. Run `make dpkg`
   3. `dpkg --install *.deb`

 ### OTHER SYSTEMS

-  1. Look at the start of `config.mk` and pick the correct value for `DISTRO`; this will pick sane defaults for the variables below.
-  2. Override (or delete) `DFL_SOCK_GROUP` in the `OVERRIDES` section.
+  1. The `config.mk` should be able to detect your OS/distro automatically.
+If not, you may need to edit `config.mk` and set an explicit  value.
-  3. Make sure the following variables are set correctly, either by the `DISTRO` selection or by overriding them.
+  2. Make sure the following variables are set correctly, either by the `DISTRO` selection or by overriding them.
     * `PERL`
     * `IFCONFIG`
     * `SPONGE_VAR`
+    * `RUNDIR`
+    * `ETC_DEFAULT`
-  4. If you want, you can override any of the variables below:
+  3. If you want, you can override any of the variables below:
     * `DIRPREFIX`
     * `BINPREFIX`
     * `DOCPREFIX`